hungryGeek16/EfficientDet0-Hardhat-Detection/README.md

+# HardHat/Head Detection

-# 1. EfficientDet and it's Structure:
+## 1. EfficientDet and it's Structure:

 *  This application of object detection has three main stages: